maple-labs/maple-docs/technical-resources/security/security.md

 <br>

 ## June 2023 Release
-Maple Finance V2 went through 2 audits during its development for the June 2023 release, details of which you can find below.
+The Maple protocol contracts went through 2 audits during its development for the June 2023 release, details of which you can find below.
 All relevant issues identified by auditors were addressed prior to release.

 | Auditor | Report Link |
 |---|---|